ABOUT HILLS FELLOWSHIP:

 where the fellows will finalise their project or the "Big Idea" that

 they have been working on for the entire year.
-This will comprise an

 COURSE MATERIAL AND MANAGEMENT: